ashleve/lightning-hydra-template/README.md

 ## Deep learning project template
-This is my starting template and pipeline for most deep learning projects 🔥<br>
+This is my starting template and pipeline for most deep learning projects.<br>
 Built with <b>PyTorch Lightning</b>, <b>Hydra</b> and <b>Weights&Biases</b>.<br>
 It's supposed to be enchancement/expansion on original [deep-learninig-project-template](https://github.com/PyTorchLightning/deep-learning-project-template) repository.<br>

 The goal is to:
 - structure ML code the same so that work can easily be extended and replicated
 - allow for quick and efficient experimentation process thanks to automating pipeline with config files